Faculty > Publications

 "The New Oral Argument: Justices as Advocates," 94 Notre Dame Law Review (forthcoming, 2019)(co-author).

-Sawicki is the academic director of Loyola’s nationally ranked Beazley Institute for Health Law and Policy and focuses her work on health law and bioethics.
-Her article offers a normative argument for expanding the scope of informed consent disclosure to include non-medical information within the physician’s knowledge and expertise when the information would be material to a reasonable patient and its disclosure would not violate public policy.
+Sawicki is the academic director of Loyola's nationally ranked Beazley Institute for Health Law and Policy and focuses her work on health law and bioethics.
+This article presents the results of the first multi-jurisdictional study of procedural protections in state conscience laws relating to reproductive medical services.

 "The Power of Imagination: Diversity and the Education of Lawyers and Judges," 51 UC Davis Law Review 1105 (2018).

-Sullivan is the Cooney & Conway Chair in Advocacy and has enjoyed a distinguished and varied career in private practice, government legal practice, teaching law and public policy, and university administration.
+Sullivan has enjoyed a distinguished and varied career in private practice, government legal practice, teaching law and public policy, and university administration.
 This article argues that effective lawyering and judging requires the cultivation of professional imagination and judgment, which must begin in law school by exposing students to diverse viewpoints and ideas and encouraging them to see the kinds of issues they will confront in practice from the perspectives of others.

 Alexander Tsesis, Raymond and Mary Simon Chair in Constitutional Law